Practical Nursing, Certificate of Completion

 • Make sound clinical judgments.

-• Locate, evaluate and use the best available evidence in making practice decisions.
+• Locate, evaluate, and use the best available evidence in making practice decisions.

 Program Guide